zj-stu/CALSA/README.md

-# Multimodal Deepfake Detection via Coarse-Aware Localization Refinement and Semantic Alignment
+# Coarse-Aware Localization Refinement and Semantic Alignment for Multimodal Manipulation Detection

 ---

 ## 📖 Paper Overview

-**CALS** is a unified framework for **Detecting and Grounding Multi-modal Media Manipulations (DGM⁴)**.
+**CALSA** is a unified framework for **Detecting and Grounding Multi-modal Media Manipulations (DGM⁴)**.
 Our method addresses the challenging task of multimodal deepfake detection by jointly enhancing detection accuracy and localization precision across visual and textual modalities.

 ### 🔍 Key Highlights